pabtomas/dotfiles/navy/SPEC.md

 ## Request object

-- **description**: A Request has 3 mandatory fields:
+- **description**: A Request has 3 mandatory attributes:
     - `endpoint`,
     - `method`,
-    - one between these fields:
+    - one between these attributes:
         - `loop`
         - `register`
         - `from`

-Depending of what you choosed as a third field, the Request object will behave differently.
+Depending of what you choosed as a third attribute, the Request object will behave differently.
-A Request has alse an optional field: `if`.
+A Request has also an optional attribute: `if`.
 - **exemples**:
     - This Request object will send 2 networks creation to the Docker Engine:
     ```yaml